 4. Finally, they slot the gadget onto their wrist and they’re ready to go.

-3. Cardboard tube telescope: pretend to look into space
+3. Cardboard tube telescope for pretend stargazing

 You’ll need: Kitchen roll tube or two toilet rolls, foil, black paper, sticky tape